 Bad data has cost companies $611 billion in the US alone.

 - You can’t find key contacts within other organizations.

 - Sales reps can’t even reach the right people with their current customers.

 - Everything that is data-driven is inaccurate and a waste of money.

 Bad data is an emergency.
 It’s non-negotiable.

-To stop flushing money down the data toilet, we’ve compiled this guide on how to pick the right tool to keep high-quality data and have a quality control system in place.
+We’ve compiled this guide on how to pick the right tool to keep high-quality data and have a quality control system in place.

 Top data quality tools

 The top data quality tools in 2020 are: